aakalhor/rebate_management/README.md

 ---

 ## Features
 1. **Rebate Management**:
     - Create rebate programs with specific eligibility criteria and validity periods.
     - Submit transactions tied to rebate programs.
     - Calculate rebates for transactions.

 2. **Claim Tracking**:
     - Submit rebate claims and track their status.
     - Real-time tracking of approved, pending, and rejected claims.

+3. **Clean Architecture and DDD**:
+    - Designed with **Clean Architecture** to separate concerns and maintain testability.
+    - Uses **Domain-Driven Design (DDD)** principles to align the system's structure with business needs.

-3. **In-Memory Caching**:
+4. **In-Memory Caching**:
     - Optimize frequently requested reports for better performance.

-4. **Swagger Integration**:
+5. **Swagger Integration**:
     - Explore and test API endpoints with integrated Swagger documentation.

-5. **Local Deployment**:
+6. **Local Deployment**:
     - Easily deployable locally using Docker and Docker Compose.

-6. **Scalability**:
+7. **Scalability**:
     - Designed for scalable and efficient use in production environments.

 ---